kaylanhua/cs262/design2/lab_notebook.md

 You may use whatever packages or support code for the construction of the model machines and for the communication between the processes.

 You will turn in both the code (or a pointer to your repo containing the code) and the lab notebook.
 You will also demo this, presenting your code and choices, during demo day 2.

+---

+# Model Machine Decisions
+In regards to the self.cycle() function, the ModelMachine waits for global_time_ms() - self.last_tick_time > 1000 / self.ticks_ps to be true as opposed to waiting for a modulo to be matched.
+This is because the exact instance at which the ms matches the tick benchmark might be missed.